 Family Modifications Attorney

-After a divorce or a child custody agreement, things may change.
+After a divorce or a child custody (time-sharing) agreement, things may change.
 Maybe the income of one party has changed or the employment is about to change.
 The state of Florida understands things change over time and allows for modifications to time-sharing agreements, alimony and child support.

 When you’ve gone through a big life change or your ex-spouse has, you may need the help of a skilled family law attorney in Jacksonville.
 Whether the other party is trying to modify the agreement or you need to make modifications, an attorney will help you navigate the process.
 If you need to modify child support, alimony or the time-sharing agreements, call The Law Offices of Tassone, Dreicer & Hill today.